Zac Stacy

 Zachary Latrell Stacy (born April 9, 1991) is an American former professional football player who was a running back in the National Football League (NFL).
 He played college football for the Vanderbilt Commodores and was selected by the St. Louis Rams in the fifth round of the 2013 NFL draft.
 He was also a member of the New York Jets, Saskatchewan Roughriders, and Memphis Express.

-Stacy committed an act of domestic abuse in 2021.
-Footage was released of him brutally assaulting his ex-girlfriend in front of their 5-month-old son.
-He fled the state but was soon arrested and charged with aggravated battery causing great bodily harm.
-Stacy pleaded guilty and in 2023 he was sentenced to six months in prison and one year probation.

 Early life

 Stacy was an under-the-radar type of player in which a few schools had shown interest.
 Officially, two schools offered a scholarship to him: Vanderbilt and UAB, and he received some interest from Alabama, Auburn, Kentucky, and Ole Miss.

 Stacy was a four-year starter at Bibb County High School.
 As a junior, he rushed for 1,668 yards and 26 touchdowns, and caught 27 passes for 228 yards while playing quarterback, running back, and wide receiver.
 Stacy received First Team 4A All-State honors, the Division 4A Player of the Year award, and was an Honorable Mention ASWA All-State.
 As a senior, he rushed for 2,407 yards on 247 carries, good for an average of 9.7 yards per carry.
 He scored 36 touchdowns, helping Bibb County to 10–2 mark and a trip to the second round of 4A state playoffs.
 He scored seven touchdowns against Jemison High School and was finalist for Alabama's 4A Mr. Football honor.
 He also named to the ASWA 4A All-State First Team, the Birmingham News All-State Second Team, and The Tuscaloosa News Super 11.
 Perhaps the biggest honor Stacy received was being named Division 4A Player of the Year.
 A two-time West Alabama Player of the Year, Stacy ended his prep career with 5,863 rushing yards and 76 total touchdowns.